 A good ABC book is so helpful for teaching your child to recognize the alphabet, plus it’s endlessly fun to see all the different ways authors and illustrators interpret the ABCs.
 These are some of our very favorite alphabet books.

-Finding the right ABC book is tricky, isn’t it?
+Finding the right ABC books is tricky, isn’t it?

 There are approximately one million alphabet books out there and so many of them are poorly written or deeply contrived (I know, I know – I should try to write my own ABC book and then talk about how bad some of them are).

-But there are also some BRILLIANT alphabet books out there that are clever, interesting, and beautifully done.
+But there are also some BRILLIANT abc books out there that are clever, interesting, and beautifully done.

 These are eleven of our very favorite alphabet books that I hope you’ll love too!

 Our Favorite Alphabet Books